 - Invest in specialist medical cover for your sciatica.

 - Don’t over pack your suitcase, especially if you are travelling alone and have to carry it yourself.
 Also, opt for a suitcase with wheels so you don’t strain yourself unnecessarily.

 - Bring hot and/or cold compression packs to help relieve sciatica symptoms while away.
 These are available from most pharmacies.

-- If you are travelling to the EEA or Switzerland, it’s a requirement with Staysure that you get a European Health Insurance Card (EHIC).
-This gives you free or reduced cost emergency medical treatment only – it doesn’t cover the cost of being flown back to the UK if necessary.
-You can apply online here or call 0300 3301350.
+- If you are travelling to Europe (excluding Norway, Iceland, Liechtenstein and Switzerland), it’s a requirement with Staysure that you have a valid European Health Insurance Card (EHIC) or Global Health Insurance Card (GHIC).
+This gives you free or reduced cost emergency medical treatment in Europe.

 Can you fly with sciatica?

 Yes, you can fly with sciatica and there is a host of things you can do to make the journey more comfortable including:

 - Try to get an aisle seat as you will have more room to stretch.

 - Pay attention to your posture while seated and try to avoid being seated or falling asleep in an uncomfortable position which aggravates your sciatic nerve pain.

 - During a flight, wear comfortable clothing that allows you to move freely.

 - While flying, try to stand up and stretch every hour or so as this can help reduce your sciatica pain.